 1. Please join me in praying for these goals.
 Pray that God would provide the resources to be able to take 1-2 trips a year.
 Pray that God would raise up men to be equipped here at Arbor Drive in order to be sent to equip others.
 Finally pray that God would provide the men and resources to have a steady stream of short term missionaries from Arbor Drive and our surrounding area that are sent around the world throughout the year to help meet the greatest need of the global church.

 2. Please consider partnering through giving a one time gift and contribute toward my next trip.
-I am currently planning on going to Romania in Nov.
-2019 and will be teaching 2 Timothy as part of the final class we have with these leaders.
+I am currently planning on going to Mongolia in May of 2020 and will be teaching the Psalms as we explore how to interpret and teach poetry.
 You can give to help me fund this trip directly through the TLI website here.
 The process is safe, secure, and you will be participating in training the first generation of pastors in Mongolia through your gift and partnership.
 All gifts are tax deductible.

 3. Consider being a monthly partner at one of the following levels.